-Outside the classroom and laboratory, Dr. Krise, his wife, and two children enjoy taking advantage of all that Erie and the surrounding region has to offer.
+Outside the classroom and laboratory, Dr. Krise, his wife, and children enjoy taking advantage of all that Erie and the surrounding region has to offer.